-Getting the Most Out of Your Agenda and Records Management Team
+Getting the Most Out of Your Agenda Management Team

 How important is a Municipal Clerk to the effective management of a local government?
 In our recent North America Wide Survey of 15,000 Clerks we asked them to share information about their responsibilities outside of agenda and minutes management.
 Respondents identified nearly 50 unique roles they are taking on in addition to the core duties of being a Clerk.
 Most Clerks will tell you they ‘wear multiple hats’ in their organization.
 But for the first time we have a complete picture into just how many Clerks are being asked to go above and beyond.